Yalemzewod/SQL_Project01/README.md

 # SQL_Project01
-Create table and data mnipulation
+Create table and data mnipulation using SQL